 The Greenwood-Tomkys Fund has been established through the Estate of the late Betty Greenwood, and in conjunction with her sister, Valery Tomkys.
 The principal purpose of the fund is to provide scholarships, bursaries and other educational assistance for students of nursing and other allied health professions and disciplines.
 Assistance is provided to help students in financial need to undertake their studies, particularly outside the metropolitan areas.

 Betty and Valery, together with their sister, Lesley, are the daughters of Jack and Mary Tomkys, and are long-term Toowoomba residents who also had farming interests at Murphy’s Creek.
 The fund is created in memory of the Tomkys family and Betty’s husband, Jim.

 The scholarship will have a maximum value of $5,000.

 - be an Australian Citizen or have permanent resident status

-- be enrolled in up to 4 study units in each of Semester One and Semester Two
+- be enrolled in a minimum of 1 study unit in each of Semester One and Semester Two

 - be studying externally.